vivegram/TheHungryITTeam/README.md

    - If you've restricted your API key to specific domains, add `localhost` to the list of authorized domains

 3. Make sure your Google Sheet is publicly accessible:
-   - Anyone with the link should be able to view the sheet
+   - Anyone with the link should be able to edit the sheet (required for saving orders)
    - The sheet should have a tab named "Restaurants" with restaurant names in column A

 4. If you encounter any issues:
    - Check the browser console for error messages
    - Verify that your API key and spreadsheet ID are correct
    - Ensure that the Google Sheets API is enabled in your Google Cloud project
-   - Make sure your spreadsheet is publicly accessible
+   - Make sure your spreadsheet is publicly accessible with edit permissions

 ### Customizing the App